public class FMLHandshakeHandler

 Each packet sent from the server should be replied by the client, though not necessarily in sent order.
 The reply

 should contain the index of the server's packet it is replying to.
-The FMLLoginWrapper
+The FMLLoginWrapper class handles indexing

 replies correctly automatically.